 - These chocolate cookies taste great when they are soft (baked for 8-10 minutes) but are also pretty darn good when they are a bit more crunchy (baked 10-12 minutes).
 The choice in texture is up to you.

 - Just be sure you don't over-bake or burn the cookies.

-- I know it is hard to tell when dark chocolate cookies are baked all the way through, so if you are worried, it's better to underbake them and allow the residual heat on the cookie sheet to gently finish baking them once they are out of the oven than to overbake them.
+- I know it is hard to tell when dark chocolate cookies are baked all the way through, so if you are worried, it's better to underbake them and allow the residual heat on the cookie sheet to finish baking them once they are out of the oven than to overbake them.

 - Larger cookies will take slightly longer to bake.

-- It's always best to check the interior oven temperature to make sure your oven is heating properly.
+- It's always best to check the oven temperature to make sure your oven is heating properly.

 Make Peanut Butter Fudge Filling.

 This peanut butter fudge filling is made by combining melted white compound chocolate (also known as confectionery coating, candy melts, melting wafers, or almond bark) with peanut butter chips, peanut butter, and salt.

 White compound chocolate is white chocolate that contains palm kernel oil instead of cocoa butter.

 You can use any brand of white compound chocolate but I recommend using Nestle Premier White Morsels (white chips, pictured on the right, can be found in many grocery stores in the U.S.), or Peter's IceCaps (you can find them at candy/cake decorating stores), or Ghirardelli White Melting Wafers (pictured on the left, these can also be found in most grocery stores).